winitzki/scall/tutorial/programming_dhall.md

 That is, for any monad `M` there exists a transformed monad `T M`.
 In Dhall, a monad is a type constructor (`Type → Type`), so a monad transformer is of kind `(Type → Type) → Type → Type`.

-The definition of monad transformers uses the concept of **monad morhpisms**.
+The definition of monad transformers uses the concept of **monad morphisms**.
 A monad morphism between monads `M` and `N` is a function with type signature `∀(a : Type) → M a → N a` that satisfies the appropriate identity and composition laws (which we will not write out in this book).

 Given any transformer `T`, we may apply `T` to the identity monad.